 Reptile Youth can’t stand keeping this all for themselves.
 Mads and Esben are starving for reflections of their own world and so they’ve been courious to see what impact their music left on other creatives.
 They’ve been curating the ongoing videoproject and asked different video directors to shoot videos for every song from the album, but also looked out for musical reworks, remixes and reinterpretation of their songs.

-After almost one year we are proud to present the Reptile Youth videoproject on youtube.com/hfnmusicTV and the brilliant Remix album due for release in early may 2013.
+After almost one year we are proud to present the Reptile Youth videoproject on youtube.com/hfnmusicTV and the brilliant Remix album in early may 2013.